phzh/ILIAS-FolderDownload/README.md

 ### History
+- 1.3.0
+  - Support for ILIAS 5.0 added.
+  - Added version parameter to Javascript- and CSS-files to ensure the client always receives the newest version.
 - 1.2.0
-  - Fixed Support for ILIAS 4.4
+  - Support for ILIAS 4.4 added.
 - 1.1.0
-  - Support for asynchronously loaded menus added (Administration > General Settings > Load Resource Action Lists Asynchronously)
+  - Support for asynchronously loaded menus added (Administration > General Settings > Load Resource Action Lists Asynchronously).
-  - Support for multi download feature of ILIAS 4.4 added
+  - Support for multi download feature of ILIAS 4.4 added.
   - Bugfix: JSON response is no longer sent when the file is delivered.
 Thus avoiding a warning in the error logs.

 - 1.0.0